Learn how to set up your Location to utilize the Trade-In Tax Credit.

-Trade in Tax Credits
+Trade-In Tax Credits

-In some tax jurisdictions the amount of Sales Tax owed on a vehicle Purchase is affected by the Value placed on the Trade In made on a Deal.
+In some tax jurisdictions, the amount of Sales Tax owed on a vehicle purchase is affected by the value placed on the Trade-In made on a Deal.
 This can vary by Location and in the amount of credit that can be offered.
-This Article will explain how to update the Location Record to enact Different Rules for Trade in Tax Credits.
+This article will explain how to update the Location Record to enact different rules for Trade-In Tax Credits.

-Before we dig in we should explain how a Trade in Tax Credit works, If You trade in a vehicle towards the purchase of another vehicle, the value of your trade in Lowers the taxable liability of the vehicle that you are purchasing.
-So let's say that you have a trade in worth $5000.00 and you are purchasing a vehicle for $30,000.00.
-If a Trade in tax credit applies you would only owe tax for $25,000.00.
-The if it applies to my Dealership and when should it be applied should be answered by your Title and accounting department.
+Before we dig in we should explain how a Trade-In Tax Credit works.
+If you trade in a vehicle towards the purchase of another vehicle, the value of your Trade-In lowers the taxable liability of the vehicle that you are purchasing.
+So let's say that you have a Trade-In worth $5000.00 and you are purchasing a vehicle for $30,000.00.
+If a Trade-In tax credit applies you would only owe tax for $25,000.00.
+The if it applies to my Dealership and when should it be applied should be answered by your Title and Accounting Department.
 It will vary from State to State.

-- Tax Trade in New: This will apply the tax credit to any Sale where the Chassis Type is New.
+- Tax Trade-In New: This will apply the tax credit to any Sale where the Chassis Type is New.

-- Tax Trade in Used: This will apply the tax credit to any Sale where the Chassis Type is Used.
+- Tax Trade-In Used: This will apply the tax credit to any Sale where the Chassis Type is Used.

-- Max Trade Tax Amount: If there is a maximum trade in Tax Credit you can apply it here and the combined value of New and Used will not exceed this amount.
+- Max Trade Tax Amount: If there is a maximum Trade-In Tax Credit you can apply it here and the combined value of New and Used will not exceed this amount.

-So Let's go through a few Deals to see how this will work:
+So let's go through a few Deals to see how this will work:

-In this Deal Brian Tucker is purchasing a new Chevy Silverado, If at the location we only have the Tax Trade In New Box Checked this would apply.
-The Truck is Selling for $47,090.00 and he is trading in his 2001 Dodge Ram 1500 that is Worth $4,500.00.
-In this case the Trade in would affect the taxable Amount like this:
+In this Deal, Brian Tucker is purchasing a new Chevy Silverado.
+If at the location we only have the Tax Trade-In New box checked this would apply.
+The Truck is Selling for $47,090.00 and he is trading in his 2001 Dodge Ram 1500 that is worth $4,500.00.
+In this case, the Trade-In would affect the taxable Amount like this:

-Under the Same Rule Set if Brian was looking at a Used Vehicle The Tax credit will not apply and the line on the invoice for Tax credit will not be populated on any of our Forms.
+Under the same rule set, if Brian was looking at a Used Vehicle, the Tax credit will not apply and the line on the invoice for Trade Tax Credit will not be populated on any of our Forms.
 The thing to keep in mind is this trigger will only apply to the Record Type on the Vehicle Inventory Record.
 If you do not have that information correct the tax credit will not calculate correctly.